-- Q Reflects the adjustment to reflect interest expense incurred for mortgage debt related to the initial seven hotels, the Capital Hotel Investment Portfolio and the Frenchman's Reef & Morning Star Marriott Beach Resort and a \$6 million draw under the \$75 million senior secured credit facility.
+- P Reflects the adjustment to reflect interest expense incurred for debt related to the initial seven hotels and the Capital Hotel Investment Portfolio.
 The debt relating to the acquisition of the Bethesda Marriott Suites was assumed at above market terms.
 The Company recorded a debt premium to adjust this debt to market terms at the acquisition date.
-The amortization of the debt premium reduces interest expense. - R Reflects the adjustment to reduce interest expense for \$2,659,336 of interest and deferred financing cost amortization of the mortgage debt related to the Torrance Marriott and \$1,113,551 of interest and deferred financing costs amortization of the mortgage debt related to the Lodge at Sonoma, a Renaissance Resort & Spa, all of which was repaid with the proceeds of the offering. - The shares used in the basic and diluted earning per share calculation include the following:
+The amortization of the debt premium reduces interest expense. - Q Reflects the adjustment to reduce interest expense for \$2,659,336 of interest and deferred financing cost amortization of the mortgage debt related to the Torrance Marriott and \$1,113,551 of interest and deferred financing costs amortization of the mortgage debt related to the Lodge at Sonoma, a Renaissance Resort & Spa, all of which was repaid with the proceeds of the offering. - R The shares used in the basic and diluted earning per share calculation include the following:

 The offering 26,087,000

 Shares issued in underwriters' over-allotment 3,698,764

 Shares acquired by the CEO in a private transaction 100

 Shares issued in 2004 Private Placement Offering 21,000,000

-Shares issued to directors 30,000
+Restricted shares issued to directors 20,000

 IPO share grants 430,000

-Total basic and diluted 51,245,864
+Total basic and diluted 51,235,864